 This website is edited by Jan Risberg (principal author of NDTT 4th edition).
 It is constructed to be a link between the authors and readers of these tables.
 Corrections and comments to the tables will be formalized through publication of new revisions.
-In the time period preceeding a revision, there will be discussion between the editors as well as professionals.
+In the time period preceding a revision, there will be discussion between the editors as well as professionals.
 This website will present suggestions for table changes.
-We sincerely appreciate comments to the tables: supportive, improvement proposals, inaccurasies a.s.o.
+We sincerely appreciate comments to the tables: supportive, improvement proposals, inaccuracies a.s.o.
 Please send us an e-mail to allow us to follow up!

-Topics discussed on this particular page of the website has not been approved/formalized and is not intended to replace recommendations of the last official edition of the tabel.The revision proposals available for download at the right hand panel, should not be used operationally.
+Topics discussed on this particular page of the website has not been approved/formalized and is not intended to replace recommendations of the last official edition of the table.The revision proposals available for download at the right hand panel, should not be used operationally.

 Diving at Altitude above 250 m

-The text describe liimitations for travel to altitudes before diving and how to calculate decompression when diving at altitude.
+The text describe limitations for travel to altitudes before diving and how to calculate decompression when diving at altitude.
 The tables do not satisfactory describe limitations for returning to sea level after a dive at altitude (typically With helicopter) or driving over a mountain area after diving at altitude.
 A possible solution has been presented in Rev A0

 Standard Air Decompression Table

-A request for listing of repetitive groups for bottoms time 5 min has been requested.
+A request for listing of repetitive groups for bottoms time 5 min has been received.
 This is relevant for multilevel-dives.
 In rev A0 such groups have been identified for 5 min bottom time for table Depths 36, 39 and 42m.

 The example (Serial 4) was not appropriately designed with respect to diving depth causing pO2 to be excessively high.
 The depth has been changed to avoid this concern (Rev A5)